“The ability to observe without evaluating is the highest form of intelligence”

-They will allow you to become aware of you feel and help you balance your body and mind.
+They will allow you to become aware of how you feel and help you balance your body and mind.

 With repetition, you will notice changes not only during your practice but also in the way you perceive and react to your daily life experience.
-For example, one of my clients told me that he was very surprised at himself having just done 3 weeks of daily practice.
+For example, one of my clients told me that he was very surprised at himself for having just done 3 weeks of daily practice.
 He was already noticing a big change in the way he interacts with his family at home coming back from work.
-He used to be snappy, impatient and overwhelmed and he already feels his perception of these family moments have changed.
+He used to be snappy, impatient and overwhelmed and he already feels his perception of these family moments has changed.

-From daring to BE MORE, we naturally develop a sense of clarity, acceptance and compassion towards ourselves and others.
+From daring to BE MORE, we can naturally develop a sense of clarity, acceptance and compassion towards ourselves and others.

 - Exam Preparation

 - Birth Preparation

 As well as discovering a more authentic self and developing our personal strength and living in accordance with our life values.

 You can experience Sophrology through either individual sessions, group classes, or our Online Sophrology course ‘Relax, Reset & Overcome Stress’.
 Online Sessions are available on Zoom or Skype, you can email us at [email protected] for more information.

 Join our community on Instagram and Facebook and subscribe to our newsletter to receive our monthly blogs and news.